emacsattic/readability/README.md

 ## Keyboard shortcut

-* `RET` on an icon: toggle boolean status of star or archive.
+* `RET` on an icon: toggle boolean status of favorite or archive.
 * `RET` on a title: open article in the current window.
 * `o, O` on a title: open article in another window.
 * `C-o` on a title: open article in another window without move the current window.